microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-03.md

 - Change the date on `yesterday.log` to match yesterday's date
 - Check the creation date and time again
 - Create a directory `~/mybackup` and copy all files from `~/lab` into it
-- Use one command to remove the directory `~/mybackup` and all files into it
+- Use one command to remove the directory `~/mybackup` and all files under it
 - Create a directory `~/logbackup` and copy the `*.log` files from `/var/log` into it
-- Count the number of linux from the file `/etc/wgetrc`
+- Count the number of times 'linux' appear in the file `/etc/wgetrc`
 - Count the number of words from the file `/etc/hdparm.conf`

 ## Success Criteria